How to Greet Visitors: 20+ Examples to Try in Your Destination

 Customer greeting example: Familiarity in action

-Take a cue from hair salons.
+You can take a look at hair salons.
 Many stylists have loyal clientele; it’s one of their selling points when searching for a chair to rent in a salon.
 Consumers go to the same stylist for years.
-You share personal stories and information with your stylist, you develop a real relationship.
-They return to the salon because of the human interactions, and the quality of service, they receive from that particular stylist.
-My own mother would drive 45 minutes to get her hair done when her stylist moved.
+You share personal stories and information with your stylist; you develop a real relationship.
+They return to the salon because of the human interactions and the quality of service they receive from that particular stylist.
+When her stylist moved, My mother would drive 45 minutes to get her hair done.
 Treat your associates as your version of stylists who can create that authentic, human connection.

 Commonality

-This is when your associates represent the people behind your brand and share a piece of themselves (and thus, your brand) with customers.
-“Commonality establishes a relationship through something that is happening in common,” Ekstrom says.
+This is when your associates represent the people behind your brand and share a piece of themselves (and, thus, your brand) with customers.
+“Commonality establishes a relationship through something happening in common,” Ekstrom says.

-Establishing commonalities with customers through your community members gives your visitors something to connect with.
-A shared value, perception or even voice can make your destination relatable and instill trust.
+Establishing commonalities with customers through your community members gives visitors something to connect with.
+A shared value, perception, or even voice can make your destination relatable and instill trust.

 Examples of questions and statements to say to visitors during that first greeting